oleg-Borkovskyy/techmagic_js1/README.md

 #This is JS HomeWork project on TechMagic training center

-!About
+#About

 In this app you can write some words in input field and add it to list (queue) and also u can remove element from list

-app is using localstorage
+App is using localstorage

 #How to run?